50+ Web Performance Terms: A Glossary for Understanding the Landscape

 5. Domain Name Server (DNS)

 Your domain name server is part of the universal system that translates page URLs into IP addresses so that they can be fetched from the server.
 The service is typically either low-cost or free (as when bundled with hosting service), and hands-off except for when setting up a new application or page.
 Despite this seeming insignificance, DNS is crucial.
 If the name server goes down, your site is totally inaccessible to all visitors – not even a 404 page will show up.

 6. Content Delivery Network (CDN)

 A Content Delivery Network consists of a number of proxy servers at various points of presence (POPs) around the world.
-It works by creating and storing cached copies of web content at these POPs, and serving them to users upon command.
-CDNs offer companies greater consistency and uptime by reducing strain on origin servers at times of heavy traffic, and also dramatically reduced geographic latency.
+It works by creating and storing cached copies of web content at these POPs and serving them to users upon command.
+CDNs offer companies greater consistency and uptime by reducing strain on origin servers at times of heavy traffic, and also dramatically reducing geographic latency.

 7. Front-end Optimization (FEO)

 Front-end performance refers to how quickly a visitor’s browser can execute and render the application content once it has been downloaded.
 FEO, then, is a sub-category of the broader web performance optimization field, focusing specifically on techniques related to the content itself, rather than how the content is stored or how it gets from point A to point B. It includes techniques like image compression, script concatenation, minification, image spriting, and more.

 A waterfall chart is a graphical representation of a page’s load process.
 It visually displays each asset that composes a web or mobile application and uses horizontal bars to show how long each asset took to download.
 At the most basic level, a longer bar is a longer download time, and color codes mark various stages in an individual element’s journey to the end user’s screen.